 Free created an interactive simulation game to focus on the best techniques to handle cattle.
 It benefits the student, and in turn, benefits the animals as students learn how to keep cattle calm, cool and collected when moving from one place to another, Free said.

 During the spring of 2019, Free attended a presentation by Ron Gill, Ph.D., Texas A&M professor and Texas A&M AgriLife Extension Service livestock specialist, about proper cattle handling methods and techniques.
 Free said he was surprised at how many questions the audience had about the methods used.

 Working cattle in a virtual world

 “I didn’t have much experience with livestock, but I understood the concepts immediately,” Free said.
 “I began thinking about how I could help people visualize the concepts without having hands-on experience.”

 “Everything changed when I met Dr. Tedeschi,” Free said.
-“Dr. Tedeschi gave me the incentive and opportunity to create my first game simulation ever.”
+“He gave me the incentive and opportunity to create my first game simulation ever.”

 According to Free, the main goal of this game is for players to learn how to handle livestock in the real world and feel comfortable doing so.
 This alternative teaching method can help provide sufficient knowledge for students, who have trouble maintaining information from the traditional classroom or have never had the opportunity to learn from within the industry, Free said.

 For more information regarding news from the Department of Animal Science, College of Agriculture and Life Sciences, Texas A&M University, please contact Kaitlyn Arnold at firstname.lastname@example.org or (979) 845-1542.